BakerAugust/audl-api/README.md

 # [ultidata](https://ultidata-dfj8c.ondigitalocean.app/)
-A sandbox app for playing with Fast-API, MySQL and app deployment.
+A sandbox app for playing with Fast-API, HTMX, MySQL, and app deployment.

 ## About the data